 Interested in meditation?
 Read our thoughts on how to meditate and start your own daily meditation practice with no experience.
 We’ll go through learning to meditate, some resources (of ours and elsewhere on the web) for you, and offer a pragmatic bit on how to meditate with some tips and thoughts for you.
-You may also check out our page on Meditating for Beginners for a few more tips and outlines of important meditation practices, and our page on mindfulness for beginners for more about mindfulness practice.
+You may also check out our page on Meditation for Beginners for a few more tips and outlines of important meditation practices, and our page on mindfulness for beginners for more about mindfulness practice.

 Learn to Meditate